dstore-dbap/LumberMill/gambolputty/parser/README.rst

 It will take the source fields and decompress them with the configured codecs.
 At the moment only gzip an zlib are supported.

-source_fields: single field or list of fields to decompress.
+| **source_fields**:  Single field or list of fields to decompress.
-target_fields: single field or list of fields to fill with decompressed data.
+| **target_fields**:  Single field or list of fields to fill with decompressed data.
-               If not provided, contents of source_fields will be replaced.
+| If not provided, contents of source_fields will be replaced.
-compression:   compression lib to use for decompression
+| compression:   Compression lib to use for decompression

 Configuration template: